chef/chef-web-docs/chef_master/source/config_rb_client.rst

    Used to accept the Chef license.
 Can be set to ``accept`` or ``accept-no-persist``, which persists the license acceptance to disk.
 If passed to versions where the license is not required this configuration option is a no-op.

 ``chef_repo_path``
-   The path to the chef-repo containing cookbooks and other files such as environments or data bags when running Chef Infra Client in local mode.
+   The path to the chef-repo containing cookbooks and other files, such as environments or data bags, when running Chef Infra Client in local mode.

 ``chef_server_url``
    The URL for the Chef Infra Server.
 For example: